Gravity's Rainbow: Contemporary reception

 Reviewing the novel in the Saturday Review in March 1973, Richard Poirier stated that "At thirty-six, Pynchon has established himself as a novelist of major importance."
 In the highly positive review, Poirier compared Gravity's Rainbow to Moby Dick and Ulysses, and that it "marks an advance beyond either book in its treatment of cultural inheritance".
 Poirier noted the wide range of Pynchon's writing and said that "Pynchon is willing and able, that is, to work from a range of perspectives infinitely wider, more difficult to manage, more learned than any to be found elsewhere in contemporary literature.
 His genius resides in his capacity to see, to see feelingly, how these various perspectives, apparently so diverse and chaotic, are begotten of the same technology, the same supportive structures that have foundations in the theology of the seventeenth century and the science of the nineteenth." (...)
 "Pynchon is almost unbearably vulnerable to every aspect of contemporary experience, open to every form of sight and sound, democratically receptive to the most common and the most recondite signatures of things."

+Reviewing the novel in a Swedish publication, author and critic Artur Lundkvist noted Pynchon's rare talent but was critical about the wide range of the novel: "Pynchon's weakness appears to be criticlessness, a lack of values, indiscriminate inclusion.
+Nothing is too high or too low to put into his all consuming machinery.
+But that makes the meaning of his work ambivalent or undetermined, despite the enormous power of expression and energy in his writing."
+Lundkvist criticized the influences from popular culture in the novel and concluded "How obvious the frequent transitions between shameless entertainment and ambitious novel art is he runs the risk of repelling two opposite types of readers.
+Where some find it irresistibly funny others will find it wearisome and boring...
+Pynchon's uncommon flexible and at the same time consumedly schizoid talent runs the risk of drowning in the rampant excess."